elenamedea/elenamedea/README.md

 - 🔭 I’m currently working on a Huggingface space to host my website

-- 🌱 I’m currently diving into NLP and prompt engineering
+- 🌱 I’m currently diving into NLP, prompt engineering, and n8n

 - 🌟 Main languages: Python, R